 Soil: Dill is not particular about soil type or soil pH.
 It does have a taproot, so compacted soil could be a problem.
 Since dill can self-sow, pick a spot where it’s allowed to roam.
 Otherwise, be sure to harvest before it goes to seed.

+Planting: Direct sow seeds about the time of your last expected frost date.
 Plant about 1/4 inch deep.
 You will probably need to thin your plants, once they reach about 6 - 8 inches high.
 You can always eat the thinnings.
 Spacing varies from about 6 - 8 inches to 12 - 18 inches.

 Dill can be started indoors, about 4 - 6 weeks prior to planting outdoors.
 Don’t wait too long to transplant, since dill has a taproot and will be unhappy in a small pot.